 It is designed to open up ideas and skills that students might not otherwise encounter, and to offer a chance to hear from different creative practitioners about how they have developed their work and how they make their living.
 Just as foreign travel expands the understanding of home, so an insight into other disciplines can enhance makers’ understanding of their own practice.

-Students from ceramics courses in four colleges (Clay College, Camberwell, Farnham and CSM) spent a day at the Guild, where a dozen Guild members had set up demonstration ‘stations’ with tools, equipment, and materials.
-In the morning, students were free to move from station to station, talking to the demonstrators, handling tools and having a go.
-Students then signed up for one particular discipline in the afternoon session, to experience it in slightly greater depth, and to discuss and discover parallels, differences and comparable problems, in a two-hour workshop.
+Students spend a day at the Guild, where Guild members set up demonstration ‘stations’ with tools, equipment, and materials.
+In the morning, students are free to move from station to station, talking to the demonstrators, handling tools and having a go.
+Students then sign up for one particular discipline in the afternoon session, to experience it in greater depth, and to discuss and discover parallels, differences and comparable problems, in a two-hour workshop.

 I saw knitting and crochet as a very technical, pattern-based practice.
 Today I was introduced to a more organic approach to these materials and techniques that is closer to drawing.
 This will inform my practice for ever!

 The atmosphere was wonderfully intense but relaxed provoking an enormous amount of food for thought...principles that give coherence to all these activities - beyond speech or writing

 Gunter Kress University College London/Institute of Education